 - Waldorf Astoria

-There are currently a handful of Canopy hotels, with 19 more planned to open by 2021.
+There are a handful of Canopy hotels, with 19 more scheduled to open by 2021.
 They focus on healthy lifestyle and rejuvenation and aim to provide a boutique hotel experience with a local vibe.

-DoubleTree is a brand that focuses less on flashy and more on comfort and friendliness.
-The hotels aren’t outstanding, but they do give you a cookie at check-in.
+DoubleTree focuses less on flashy and more on comfort and friendliness.
+The hotels aren’t outstanding, but they do give you a warm chocolate chip cookie at check-in.

 Embassy Suites is an all-suite hotel brand, ideal for both business travelers and families.

-Every suite has a separate living and sleeping area.
+Every suite has separate living and sleeping areas.
 Breakfast is free and there is a two-hour reception each night with complimentary snacks and drinks (including alcohol).

-Hampton Inn is a huge hotel brand, with 2,000+ hotels around the world.
-However, Hampton Inn is one of Hilton’s budget hotel options, so they aren’t always great quality, but they do come with free hot breakfast.
+Hampton Inn is a huge hotel brand with 2,000+ hotels around the world.
+It is one of Hilton’s budget options, so they aren’t always great quality, but they do come with free hot breakfast.

-Note: You can not reserve Hampton Inn hotels in China with Hilton points.
+Note: You can’t reserve Hampton Inn hotels in China with Hilton points.

 Hilton Garden Inn is a pretty ordinary hotel brand.
 The hotels do not have a fun or unique atmosphere, and they don’t usually have interesting locations.

 Hilton Grand Vacations is a timeshare program that accepts points.
-You can find them around the US in popular destinations like California, Florida, and New York, but you can also find them in international destinations like Italy, New Zealand, and Thailand.
+You can find them around the U.S. in popular destinations like California, Florida and New York.
+You can also find them at international destinations like Italy, New Zealand and Thailand.

-These hotels are good for families or groups because the suites usually have full kitchens, separate living areas, and even laundry facilities.
+These hotels are good for families or groups because the suites usually have full kitchens, separate living areas and laundry facilities.

 Million Mile Secrets team member Jasmin stayed with her family and friends at the Hilton Grand Vacations at SeaWorld in Orlando.
 The kids loved the multiple swimming pools, and the group saved money by cooking their own meals.

-At Hilton-brand hotels, Hilton Diamond elite status brings access to an Executive Lounge with free breakfast, snacks and appetizers.
+At Hilton-brand hotels, Hilton Diamond elite status provides access to an Executive Lounge with free breakfast, snacks and appetizers.

 Home2 Suites is an all-suite, extended-stay hotel brand.
 It’s a lesser version of Hilton’s Homewood Suites brand.
 It has all the essentials for a longer stay — laundry facilities, mini-kitchens and usually a small gym.

-At most Hilton hotels, you’ll earn 10 points per $1 on your room rate, but at Home2 Suites you’ll only earn 5 points per $1.
+At most Hilton hotels, you’ll earn 10 points per dollar on your room rate, but at Home2 Suites you’ll only earn 5 points per dollar.

 Homewood Suites is the all-suite hotel brand between the upscale Embassy Suites and mid-scale Home2 Suites.
-You’ll get a proper kitchen, full-size refrigerator and separate living and sleeping areas.
+You’ll get a proper kitchen with a full-size refrigerator and separate living and sleeping areas.

-The Tru brand is very minimalist and modern, with a young, social vibe.
+The Tru brand is minimalist and modern, with a young, social vibe.
 And it’s cheap.

 Waldorf Astoria is Hilton’s highest-class hotel brand.
-All its hotels are five-star, and you can find them at the top destinations and cities around the world.
+All of its hotels are five-star properties, and you can find them at top destinations around the world.